TianQinS2/pyg/README.md

 Embedding Python is fully supported, with the ability to initialise the interpreter, enable threading support, manipulate the GIL and call Python API functions to manipulate Python objects.

+Installation is a simple matter of re-pointing the `python-3.7m.pc` symlink to point to the pkg-config .pc file in your python installation.